 Dr. Amy Myers Spotlights Corn Sensitivity

-On a separate segment, Dr. Oz discussed corn sensitivity with Dr. Amy Myers, an expert on gluten sensitivity.
+On a separate segment, Dr. Oz discussed corn sensitivity with Dr. Amy Myers, an expert on gluten sensitivity and author of The Autoimmune Solution.

 Dr. Myers said many people have corn sensitivity and are unaware this is what's causing their nausea, headaches and skin rashes.
 She said corn is in almost everything you eat, especially if you're on a gluten-free diet.